Sifra Covid-19 Cijfers Covid-19 Numbers Covid-19

 Important: If you have symptoms stay at home, do not go to work and call 0800 – 0800.

-On August 29, 2021, there are 17 active cases of Covid-19 on Bonaire.
-27 test results came in and one was positive.
-The person who has tested positive is a visitor of Bonaire.
-Three people have recovered from Covid-19.
+On August 31, 2021, there are 16 active cases of Covid-19 on Bonaire.
+Of the 10 test results received, non was positive.
+One person has recovered from Covid-19.

 For more information about traveling, risk countries and the current rules: www.bonairecrisis.com.